ProFatXuanAll/ProFatXuanAll.github.io/_drafts/2021-11-30-learning-long-term-dependencies-with-gradient-descent-is-difficult.md

 <!--
   Define LaTeX command which will be used through out the writing.

-  First we need to include `tools/math` which setup auto rendering.
   Each command must be wrapped with $ signs.
   We use "display: none;" to avoid redudant whitespaces.
  -->

-{% include tools/math.html %}

 <p style="display: none;">